Unhappy about the use of a home CCTV system?

 Who to contact

-The Commissioner can only investigate complaints about whether the use of the CCTV system complies with the data protection legislation.
+The Commissioner can only investigate complaints about whether the processing of personal data through the use of the CCTV system complies with the data protection legislation.
+However, the Commissioner cannot enter domestic premises to review the field of view of a CCTV camera without obtaining a warrant from the court.

 The Commissioner cannot investigate: